mrakic96/Hobby-Shop/README.md

 #### 'checkout' view

-- logged in user is getting a checkout view after buying products
+- User is getting a checkout view after buying products
+- Displayed form with input fields
-- guest is redirected to 'login' after trying to buy products
+- Guest is redirected to 'login' after trying to buy products